 Just when a woman was about to have a seizure, her kids were able to help her and ward off the seizure.
 The internet is all praises for these kids.

 Kids are quite perceptive.
 And if we teach them well, they can even help us when we need them.
 That is what happened to a mom as she started having a seizure.
 In a video uploaded on Reddit, two kids can be seen jumping into action to help their mom avoid a seizure.
 We can hear the dad asking the kids to help their mom.
 The girl tries to start helping her mom and then the boy joins in.
-At the end of the video, the kids were successful in helping their mom.
+At the end of the video, the kids were successful in helping her.
 Their mom got up and thanked the kids.
 This video on Reddit has garnered over 64K upvotes and 2.7K comments.

 One u/huehuehue69_420 commented, "She has absence seizures and the quickest way to get her out of them is to do something physically jarring like smacking her with a pillow or in this case punching her.
 She’s got a TikTok account where she posts about it." u/Blah-squared wrote, "Thanks so much for the info, have never heard of this…She must experience them quite often I have to assume after seeing how quickly & organized their intervention was & how they reacted so nonchalantly & just got back to business as soon as it was over…My heart goes out to this mother & the entire family…"